jslater89/OpenTafl/README.txt

 3. Version history

+v0.1.8b (released 02/20/16):
+- Speed and memory usage improvements
+- AI difficulty set by thinking time instead of search depth
+- If insufficient time to search to the next depth, stop at the current depth and search deeper, starting at the known best moves, to catch some horizon effects

 v0.1.7.1b (released 02/19/16):
 - Fixes for game UI layout for narrow screen sizes
 - Implement threefold repetition rules, plus rules serializer support